ulikoehler/BioinformatikApp/README.md

 ### about this app

-this app provides useful tools for those who are studing bioinformatiks.
-If you don't know what an alignment is, you probably don't need this app.
+this app provides useful tools for everyone studying bioinformatics.
+If you don't (need to) know what an alignment is, you probably don't need this app.

 ### Compilation

+Execute setup.sh (tbd).
-run compileAllCoffees.sh in the folder assets/www/coffee/ to compile all coffeescript files used in the app.
-After that, just use the native eclipse build actions.
+After that, just use the native Eclipse build actions.
+Of course you need to have the appropriate Android SDK installed.

 ### Licence